-All you need to make them is almond butter, honey, brown sugar, wholemeal flour, vanilla extract, egg, bakings soda, oats and chocolate.
+All you need to make them is peanut butter, honey, brown sugar, oats, vanilla extract, egg, and chocolate.
 I used smooth almond butter to make them, but you can use chunky one if you’d prefer to!

 The first step to make these is to mix the sugar, the honey, the vanilla and the egg until combined.

-Then, add in the baking soda, the oats and the wholemeal flour and mix well.
-Then, add in the chocolate cut into chunks and mix again with a spatula.
+Then, add in the oats and the chocolate cut into chunks and mix with a spatula.
 Using an ice cream scoop, scoop the cookies into a baking tray and (if you want) top them with another piece of chocolate and some pieces of almond.
 The cookies will feel very sticky.